 Water Fund Expenses

 FY 2023 actual expenses grew versus FY 2022 but not at projected budgeted level due primarily to staffing challenges and the completion of capital projects under budget. he

 Enterprise Fund Revenue

 Enterprise Funds were adopted in FY 2022 to provide transparency of the true cost of the Beaches, Transfer Station, Moorings, Rock Harbor Boat Basin, and Sewer operations.
 On an annual basis, the Select Board sets the policy to fund these operations through a composition of funding sources including user fees, tax levy or other available revenue subsidy.
-For all operating expenses, the Beaches and Mooring operations are funded 100% from user fees.
-The Rock Harbor Boat Basin operation is currently funded by 61% user fees and a 39% tax levy subsidy.
-The Transfer Station operation is currently funded by 63% user fees and a 37% tax levy subsidy.
-The Sewer operations are currently funded by a transfer from the Wastewater Stabilization Fund until the operation is up a running and user fees are being collected (est. FY 2024).
-For FY 2022, no debt service is being paid from the Enterprise Funds.
+For FY 2023, the Beaches and Mooring operations were funded 100% from user fees.
+The Rock Harbor Boat Basin operation was funded by 61% user fees and a 39% tax levy subsidy.
+The Transfer Station operation was funded by 63% user fees and a 37% tax levy subsidy.
+The Sewer operations was funded by a transfer from the Wastewater Stabilization Fund and modest revenue that was generated as a result of the Sewer Treatment Plant becoming fully operational in March 2023.
+For FY 2023, no debt service was paid from the Enterprise Funds.

 Enterprise Fund Expenses

-FY 2022 actual expenses were higher than FY 2022 as a result of post-pandemic cost of core services, as well as the contracted costs associated with the start-up of the Sewer Treatment Plant.
-However, FY 2023 actual expenditures were lower than budgeted due to the late start-up of the Plant and the close out of budgeted capital surplus, which was expected as it is essentially a savings reserve for future capital expenses. into further detail about the data or media being shown.
+FY 2023 actual expenses were higher than FY 2022 as a result of post-pandemic cost of core services, as well as the contracted costs associated with the start-up of the Sewer Treatment Plant.
+However, FY 2023 actual expenditures were lower than budgeted due to the late start-up of the Plant and the close out of budgeted capital surplus (which was expected as it is essentially a savings reserve for future capital expenses). into further detail about the data or media being shown.
 Think about how the visualizations help tell your story.
 Make your content more accessible by writing short sentences, choosing words and phrases you’d use when talking to a neighbor, and avoiding jargon.

 Community Preservation Act Fund Revenue

 Through the imposition of a 3% surcharge on the Town's real estate tax levy, the Community Preservation Act (CPA) provides the Town with funding for open space protection, historic preservation, affordable housing and outdoor recreation.
 The State, through the Mass.
-Department of Revenue (DOR), provides supplementary revenue annually which has historically been equal to upwards of 30% of the Town's surcharge.
+Department of Revenue (DOR), provides supplementary revenue annually which has historically been equal to upwards of 40% of the Town's surcharge.
 FY 2022 was significantly higher than other years due to the issuance of Bonds to fund a CPA approved project.

 Community Preservation Act Fund Expenses

 At the annual town meeting, the Town adopts a budget for the Community Preservation Act Fund.
 The budget includes a list of projects as well as other fund related expenses (debt service and administrative expenses).
 Projects often take more than one year to complete.
-The above chart illustrates the expenses paid during each fiscal year.
+The above chart illustrates the expenses paid during each fiscal year for pre-approved projects.